 This study was done in collaboration with David Sobel at Brown University.

 Are pretending and inhibitory control related?
 Are prosocial behaviors and inhibitory control related?
+Are abstract thinking and inhibitory control related?

 How does pretend play influence literacy skills in preschool?